 "In six months, Josh has increased his overall confidence in the water and has learnt swimming techniques that will be valuable in years to come.
 Thank you Swimming Nature!”

 “Lovely tutors, reasonable fees and an intimate venue: Swimming Nature do what they do extremely well.”

 Swimming lessons help to strengthen the bond between parent and baby as well as introducing babies to their peers and encouraging social interaction.

 The lack of gravity in water helps to improve co-ordination and balance and develops excellent muscle control.

-New words, symbols, sounds and gestures are introduced throughout the programme to improve a baby’s vocabulary and use of language, and to stimulate their brains.
+New words, symbols, sounds and gestures are introduced throughout the programme to improve a baby’s vocabulary.

 Imaginative play is used and encouraged throughout lessons.
 Parents can use the exercises at home and away from lessons too.